The 4 EV Charging Modes You Need To Know About

 The go-e Charger Gemini is a mode 3 charging station.

-Charging mode 4 is commonly known as direct current (DC) charging.
+Mode 4 charging is commonly known as direct current (DC) charging.

 No cable needs to be selected for charging mode 4, as it is always connected to the DC charging station.